16th Street Station

 Funding

+Major funding will be unlocked through the Station’s listing on the National Register of Historic Places.
 Sources include federal historic tax credits, federal New Markets tax credits, California historic tax credits, grant funds, developer investment, capital campaign, African American Cultural Heritage Action Fund, North American Railway Foundation, Greenhouse Gas Reduction Fund.

 Oakland’s Appetite